Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Some estimates on , , and the diffusion in

-We now prove the second assertion, it is only an application of Corollary 5 of \cite{Bertoinyor} to $-V$.
-Since $V$ is spectrally negative, we know that $V$ has a Laplace transform which is defined on $[0, +\infty[$ and the $\theta$ in the corollary is the non-trivial zero of the Laplace exponent of $V$, that is $\kappa$.
-To check the Cramer's condition, we use the decomposition $V = (V - V^{< -1}) + V^{< -1}$.
-We have
+{We now justify the second assertion which is only an application of Lemma 4 of \cite{rivero2005} (see also Corollary 5 of \cite{Bertoinyor} applied to $-V$).
+We thus only need to check that the hypothesis $(H2)$ in \cite{rivero2005} is satisfied by $V$.
+First, if $V$ was both spectrally negative and arithmetic then it would be the opposite of a subordinator.
+By assumption $V$ is spectrally negative and not the opposite of a subordinator.
+Condition $(H2a)$ is thus satisfied.
+Since $V$ is spectrally negative, we know that $V(1)$ has a Laplace transform defined on $[0, +\infty[$ and the $\theta$ in condition $(H2b)$ is the non-trivial zero of the Laplace exponent of $V$, that is, $\kappa$.
+Then, the condition $(H2c)$ is trivially satisfied since the restriction of the L\'evy measure of $V$ is null on $]0, +\infty[$.
+The condition $(H2)$ in \cite{rivero2005} is thus satisfied by $V$.
+As a consequence, Lemma 4 of \cite{rivero2005} can be applied in the case $0 < \kappa < 1$ with $\alpha = 1$.
+This yields $\mathbb{P} ( \int_0^{+\infty} e^{V(u)} du \geq x ) \underset{x \rightarrow +\infty}{\sim} (K / \Psi_V'(\kappa)) x^{-\kappa}$.
+The second assertion is thus proved.}

-where we used the fact that $V^{< -1}(x) \leq 0$ for the first term and, for the second term, the fact that, since $V^{< -1}(x) \leq 0$, $|V^{< -1}(x)| \exp ( \kappa V^{< -1}(x) )$ is deterministically bounded by $M$, the constant bounding $(y \mapsto y e^{-\kappa y})$ on $\mathbb{R}_+$.
-Then, since $V - V^{< -1}$ is a L\'evy process with bounded jumps, $(V - V^{< -1})(x)$ admits finite exponential moments of any positive and negative order (see Theorem 25.3 in \cite{Sato}).
-As a consequence the above expression is finite which yields the Cramer's condition.
-Finally, $V$ is indeed not arithmetic because it is spectrally negative and not the opposite of a subordinator.
-The hypothesis of Corollary 5 of \cite{Bertoinyor} are thus satisfied for $-V$ and we get the second assertion.

 \end{proof}

 \begin{lemme} There are two positive constants $c_1, c_2$ such that

 \end{lemme}